Selecting Parallel In-domain Sentences for Neural Machine Translation Using Monolingual Texts: Experiments

 \subsection{Compared Systems}

 To show the effectiveness of the proposed data selection method in terms of the quality of generating parallel in-domain data, as mentioned earlier, we compared our results with two disparate categories of NMT systems as follows.
-First, we used the available in-domain\footnote{Here, we employed a bitext in-domain data to demonstrate our selection method's productivity, however, the proposed method uses a monolingual in-domain corpus in a real use case.} and out-of-domain data as well as their mixture to establish the following systems: (i) S1:ID -- NMT trained on in-domain only; (ii) S2:OOD -- NMT trained on out-of-domain data; and (iii) S3:ID+OOD -- NMT trained on the combination of in- and out-of-domain data.
+First, we used the available in-domain and out-of-domain data as well as their mixture to establish the following systems: (i) S1:ID -- NMT trained on in-domain only; (ii) S2:OOD -- NMT trained on out-of-domain data; and (iii) S3:ID+OOD -- NMT trained on the combination of in- and out-of-domain data.
+It is noteworthy that here, we employed a bitext in-domain data to demonstrate our selection method's productivity, however, the proposed method uses a monolingual in-domain corpus in a real use case.

 System S1, S2 and S3 are not intended as baselines, but points of comparisons for different purposes: (i) system S1 resembles the best possible translation quality according to the given in-domain data; (ii) system S2 is trained on a large corpus without including domain-relevant data, thus it is a generic-domain MT system; and (iii) system S3 is trained on a mixture of a large generic-domain corpus (the same as for S2) and domain-relevant data and aims to test the impact of the in-domain data on the translation performance, resembling a domain-adapted model.
 Second, we compared our NMT systems (based on the proposed data selection method) to four reliable previous NMT DA methods, which we refer to as baselines.
-These are B4:Luong \cite{Luong2015StanfordNM}, B5:Axelrod \cite{axelrod-etal-2011-domain}, B6:Chen \cite{Chen2016BilingualMF}, B7:Wang\footnote{While they proposed three different models, we only refer to the best one.} \cite{wang-etal-2017-sentence} as mentioned in Section \ref{sec:related_work}.
+These are B4:Luong \cite{Luong2015StanfordNM}, B5:Axelrod \cite{axelrod-etal-2011-domain}, B6:Chen \cite{Chen2016BilingualMF}, B7:Wang\cite{wang-etal-2017-sentence} as mentioned in Section \ref{sec:related_work}.
+While \citeasnoun{wang-etal-2017-sentence} proposed three different models, we only refer to the best one.